Posts tagged with ‘Chicken run’

 How to build grazing frames for your backyard chickens

-Free plans for backyard chicken frames to grow greens that will last for months.Allowing your chickens to graze on fresh grass is a good thing — not just for them, but for you as well.
+Tuesday, February 7th, 2012Allowing your chickens to graze on fresh grass is a good thing — not just for them, but for you as well.
 The nutrients in green vegetation enhances the quality of their eggs and meat.
 And since fresh greens can make up about 20-30% of a chicken’s diet, providing them for your chickens can save you on feed costs.

 But keeping your chickens supplied with fresh greens can be a challenge.
 When chickens have plenty of room to roam, they will graze a little off the top, then move on.
 When forage space is limited, however, as in a small urban or suburban backyard, chickens will continue to graze and scratch in the same spot until the vegetation is torn down to the roots.